 Marketing Coordinator Resume

 What Matters Most: Your Skills & Professional Experience

 The skills you include should be as relevant to the job as possible.
-Generic terms like “communication” and “design” really aren’t great: You’d be way better off breaking those down into specific actions from your job role.
+Generic terms like “communication” and “design” really aren’t great: You’d be way better off breaking those down into specific actions from the marketing coordinator job role.